racket/racket/racket/src/README.txt

 After installing developer tools, follow the Unix instructions above, but note the following:

+ * If you are building from a source distribution (as opposed to a Git repository checkout), then most likely "racket-lib" is already included and installed as part of the the distribution, but without dependencies of "racket-lib" that are specific to Mac OS.
+In that case, use

+      raco pkg update --auto racket-lib

+   using `raco` as created by `make install` to download and install the dependencies.

  * The Racket build creates a framework, "Racket.framework", which is installed into "racket/lib".
 This framework is used by the `racket` executable that goes into "racket/bin".